alexbrodersen/distributr/README.md

 collect(sim, filter="n < 100")         # collect results from jobs matching filter
 ```

-### Wiki
+### More Information

 More information is available on the [wiki](https://github.com/patr1ckm/distributr/wiki), for example, illustrating how chunking, random number control, and caching can all be done transparently via `do.one`.
+These [slides](http://rpubs.com/patr1ckm/distributr) give a general overview.